 What’s unique about CIPS is that it is going through constant new iterations and phases of development, improving in some way through each iteration.
 CIPS is unique in that it is a network that facilitates both domestic and international RMB payments.

 What is the difference between CIPS and SWIFT?

 Sometimes the two are confused because they’re both related to international financial interactions.

 CIPS is a financial market infrastructure that offers clearing and settlement services.

 SWIFT is a network that enables financial institutions worldwide to send and receive information concerning financial transactions in a highly secure environment.

-SWIFT is the Society for Worldwide Interbank Financial Telecommunication.
-The SWIFT network, known as SWIFTNet, hosted roughly 50% of all high-value international payments worldwide in 2018.
+The SWIFT network, known as SWIFTNet hosted roughly 50% of all high-value international payments worldwide in 2018.

-Recently, the bank of China called for the replacement of SWIFT in favor of CIPS for their financial institutions.
+Recently, the Bank of China called for the replacement of SWIFT in favour of CIPS for their financial institutions.

 Since SWIFT is a Belgium-based network, the Bank of China’s investment unit, BOCI, assessed that SWIFT is vulnerable to United States sanctions.